MBcode/ec/test/readme.md

   GoldenJSONLD --> JsonLD
   GLNRJSON --> JsonLD
 ```

+## Nabu
-## Gleaner Tests
+### Nabu Tests
-* Did we get as many as expected --> Does the gleaner count match the sitemap count
+* Did we get as many as expected --> Does the json count == named graph count
 * Are the UUID generated as expected - Does the UUID Match the expected
-* Did is summon correctly -- JSONLD  == Golden JSONLD
+* Did they transform as expected -- Named Graph Triples == Golden Triples
+* dupes: when loaded twice are there duplicate triples
-## Reporting:
+### Reporting:
-* Sitemap URL
 * Org Information
-* sitemap count
-* JSONLD Count
+* Converted Count
-* Bucket name
+* Graph namespace and endpoint
-* stats on summon
+* stats on nabu
-  * (jsonld count/ sitemap count)
+* (named graph count/jsonld count)
-* not harvested records from sitemap
+* not converted records

-## Nabu
 ```mermaid
 flowchart TD
    subgraph GitHub GeocodesMetadata